The Order of Time, by Carlo Rovelli (2017)

 This was engaging and challenging to read.
 I found it difficult to follow in the middle where it switches from established physics to the author’s own theories about how time works.

 It’s a short book full of elegant explanations and new perspectives which have added to my understanding of physics.
 Two examples that come to mind are; that things gravitate to where time is slowest, and that time is slower where there is mass because there is quite literally “less time” there as a result of the stretching of the fabric of spacetime.
-Those seem like pretty obvious conclusions in hindsight, but I had never thought of them before.

 It is a fun puzzle to try to piece together, I hope to understand it in more depth eventually.

 1. Our experience of time is subjective.
-There is no Universal “now”, and time is fucked up in all sorts of ways that do not fit with how we describe our experience of it.
+There is no Universal “now”, and time is really fucked up in all sorts of ways that do not fit with how we describe our experience of it.

 2. Since the Universe is made up of events that are not ordered in time, there is nothing theoretically preventing something from moving forwards in time and still arriving back at the event where it originated.